neelyogi/wg-best-practices-os-developers/README.md

 TOOLS

+WHAT ARE OPEN-SOURCE TOOLS

+Tools that are free for open-source projects in each of the above categories are all listed one by one in the upcoming slides.

+Open source Security tools are free resources used for security testing purposes

+REQUIREMENT FOR SECURITY TESTING

+What is security testing or penetration testing and why they are needed?

+Security testing also known as penetration testing is a a pro-active way of testing the security of the organization’s network, web, applications and all IT resources.

+Computer security experts, also known as white hackers are using these types of tools to be able to detect , and address security vulnerabilities in a computer application.

+You could actually say that penetration testing is much like hiring security consultants to attempt a security attack on a secure facility to find out how real hackers might go about doing the actual thing.

+TYPES OF OPEN-SOURCE CYBERSECURITY TOOLS FOR SECURITY TESTING

+Password protection tools

+Network scanning and security tools

+Web server security tools

+Code scanning tools

+DB Security tools

+Intrusion Detection tools

+Vulnerability assessment tools

+Security monitoring and logging tools

+OWASP tools

 PASSWORD MANAGERS

+What are password managers and why they are needed?

-These are usually encrypted digital vaults that are developed to store secure password login information which is used for accessing apps and accounts on mobile devices, websites, and also other devices.
+These tools provide encrypted digital vaults that are developed to store secure password login information which is used for accessing apps and accounts on mobile devices, websites, and also other devices.

-Aside from keeping our identity, credentials, and sensitive data safe, the best password manager generator that is able to create such strong, and unique passwords and ensure that users aren’t using the same password in so many different places (password generation really comes in handy when users are unable to come up with yet a matchless password on the fly for the latest must-have iOS app).
+Along with keeping identity, credentials, and sensitive data safe, the password manager can generate strong, and unique passwords and ensure that users aren’t using the same password in so many different places (password generation really comes in handy when users are unable to come up with yet a matchless password)

-Just looking at the phishing attacks, it’s easy to understand why having a matchless password for each location can go a long way in protecting you – if a password is stolen, then it means that it is matchless, and it also cannot be used on other sites.
-We are basically using multiple passwords to create our own security features.
+Password managers offers to keep multiple passweord safe and reduces the password reset requests for IT support personnel

 Here are a few lists of some open-source password managers

-KeePass
+KeePass (OS)

-NordPass

-Dashlane

-RoboForm

-LastPass
+Passbolt (OS)

+Psono (OS)

+Password Safe (OS)

+Bitwarden (OS)

-PENETRATION TESTING TOOLS
+WELL-KNOWN NETWORK SECURITY TESTING TOOLS

-When it comes to the network security game these free, and open-source cybersecurity tools are some of the most valuable tools around.
-The process is known in common terms as pen-testing.

-Computer security experts, also known as white hackers are using these types of tools to be able to detect , and also take advantage of security vulnerabilities in a computer application.

-You could actually say that penetration testing is much like hiring security consultants to attempt a security attack on a secure facility to find out how real gangsters might go about doing the actual thing.
-On the market, there are a few good free tools.
+Nmap

+For reconnaissance, this is the preferred opensource tool, it can quickly scan large networks and runs on all major OSes.

+Wireshark

+This is a popular network protocol analyzer that is supported on all the main OSes.
+It helps with live capture, decryption support and offline analysis for every key network protocol

+Jok3r

+Another framework for network infrastructure and web pen testing is Jok3r which is a collection of more than 50 open-source tools and scripts

+Legion

+Legion is an open source, easy-to-use, super-extensible and semi-automated network penetration testing

+WEB SERVER SECURITY SCANNING TOOLS

+A web application security scanner is a software which performs automatic black-box testing on a web application and identifies security vulnerabilities.
+There are plenty of tools, but listing some of the commonly used tools for web applications.

+Zed Attack Proxy

+OWASP's Zed Attack Proxy (ZAP) scans web applications for vulnerabilities..

+Nikto

+Nikto is an Open Source (GPL) web server scanner which performs comprehensive tests against web servers for multiple items, including testing for over
+6700 potentially dangerous files/programs, checks for outdated versions of servers, and version specific problems

+Wfuzz

+Developed in Python, Wfuzz is popularly used for brute-forcing web applications.
+The open-source security testing tool has no GUI interface but only command line

+Wapiti

+This is used to check web applications for security vulnerabilities, Wapiti performs black box testing.
+As it is a command-line application, it is important to have a knowledge of various commands used by Wapiti.

+W3af

+w3af is an open-source web application security scanner.
+The project provides a vulnerability scanner and exploitation tool for Web applications.
+It provides information about security vulnerabilities for use in penetration testing

-HIDS TOOLS
+ADDITIONAL SECURITY TOOLS

+Code Scanning tools checks for the quality of the code and checks of security issues before it is deployed into the server

+SonarQube

+SonarQube is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs and code smells on 29 programming

+Horusec

+It performs code scanning that will check if there is any vulnerability or security issue

+DB security tools checks for vulnerabilities with database servers.

+Sql

+SQLMap is a tool used for the automated exploitation of SQL injection vulnerabilities.
+We can use SQLMap to test websites and databases for vulnerabilities and exploit those vulnerabilities to take over the database.

+NoSQL

+NoSQLMap is an opensource Python tool designed to audit for as well as automate injection attacks and exploit default configuration weaknesses in NoSQL databases, as well as web applications using NoSQL in order to disclose data from the database.
+The current project goals are to provide a penetration testing tool to simplify attacks on MongoDB servers and web applications as well as proof of concept attacks to debunk the premise that NoSQL applications are impervious to SQL injection.

+INTRUSION DETECTION TOOLS – HIDS AND NIDS

 HIDS stands for Host-based intrusion detection system.
 HIDS basically represents an application monitoring a computer or network for various suspicious activities.

-Most of the activities that are monitored will be included bit it many not be limited to intrusions that are created by external actors and also by a misuse of resources or data internally.

 HIDS work by logging the suspicious activity, and also reporting it to the administrators managing the devices or networks.

-THREAT DETECTION SECURITY TOOLS

-A lot of cybersecurity practices can be covered by a term such as threat protection.
-Now, we need to take into account that every step we make into cybersecurity matters.
-It comes together as a whole from the policies you adapt to the way we educate employees, and all the way through to the solutions you integrate to defend your system, which can be paid, free or open source cybersecurity tools.

-InfraGard

-DHS CISA Automated Indicator Sharing

-Abuse.ch

-AlienVault

-BlockList.de
+OSSEC is short for Open Source Security Event Correlator.
+This established and reputable solution is a free and open-source host-based intrusion and one of the popular choices

+Wazuh is another open-source monitoring solution for integrity monitoring, incident response, and compliance.

+Opensource Tripwire is a free and open-source host-based detection system.
+The company offers a commercial solution too, but free version is also available

+Network-based IDS (NIDS), analyze network traffic for any intrusion and produce alerts to system administrators and network security engineers.

+NIDS complements HIDS to enforce detection–both signature-based and anomaly-based – and acts as a safeguard to monitor traffic going to and from your organization’s different network devices.

+Snort - Snort is a free and open-source network-based intrusion detection system maintained by Cisco Systems.

+Suricata - A network-based intrusion detection system which provides real-time intrusion detection and prevention capabilities in addition to features for monitoring network security.

+Zeek - Network Security Monitor is also free and open-source

+VULNERABILITY ASSESSMENT SCANNER - OPENVAS

+OpenVAS

+In the past, it was undecided that suggesting to educational institutions the OpenVAS open-source vulnerability scanner.
+Why?
+Not because it isn’t a great tool.
+In the contrary, it’s been one of the go-to options since it forked from Nessus back in the day.
+The reason with that being is because, historically, installing it and getting into an operational state can be complicated.
+Nowadays though, because of containerization environments like Docker (take a look at the previous slide), you can stand up a fully functional instance (or nearly so) with just one command.
+For those organizations that need to boost their vulnerability assessment capability in a touch (and who doesn’t?), using OpenVAS – particularly pre-packaged containers – is well within the reach of even those organizations with limited technical staff.

-SECURITY ONION
+MONITORING AND LOG MANAGEMENT - SECURITY ONION –

-Description of security onion
+Security Onion is a multi-purpose free and open source Linux distribution for intrusion detection, security monitoring, and log management.

 The first tool on the list is an open-source Linux distribution that targets security monitoring.
 It comes with a host of built-in tools (for example.,